m-lamonaca/programming-notes/JavaScript/JavaScript.md

  * @author author's name
  * purpose of file
  *
- * detailed explanantion of what the file does on multiple lines */
+ * detailed explanation of what the file does on multiple lines */
 ```